jechton/cosmadon/README.md

 ## Changes

-Cozzite builds off of bazzite-gnome, and leaves Gnome available since COSMIC is in an alpha state.
+Cozzite builds off of bazzite-gnome, and leaves GNOME available since COSMIC is in an alpha state.

 It also includes some personal changes: